|Cassettes for sale from Harris Cyclery|

 Shimano says that you shouldn't mix I.G. and non-I.G. sprockets, but if you use one I.G. spacer per I.G. sprocket, you should be all right.
 Some experimentation may be required for best results with a mixed setup.

-First remove the axle.
 Insert a 10 mm Allen wrench into the fixing bolt in the middle of the body.
-Unscrew the hollow fixing bolt (conventional right thread, counterclockwise to loosen).
-The body will lift off: it is secured to the hub shell by the hollow bolt and a set of splines that keep it from rotating.
+Holding the rim, or chain whip, unscrew the hollow fixing bolt (conventional right thread, counterclockwise to loosen).
+The body will lift off.
+It is secured to the hub shell by the hollow bolt and a set of splines that keep it from rotating.

 Older Dura-Ace bodies require a special spline wrench, Shimano tool #TL-FH10, to remove the body from the hub.
 See my page on Dura-Ace Interchangeability for more details on this.